 Parameter mapping configuration is saved with your Live Set, so you can switch between songs with minimal friction.
 Track, device, and parameter names are kept synchronized with your Live Set as you change them, even track colors!

 Parameter sliders and values are updated in real time, with the same units (e.g. dB, ms, %) displayed as what you see in Live.
-Double tap a slider on the iPad to reset the parameter to its default value.
+Double tap a slider on the tablet to reset the parameter to its default value.

 Also provides a high-resolution slider that operates on the currently selected parameter in your Live Set, and a Record-Enable toggle switch to improve the process of overdubbing automation.